John Powls is a long-established writer with a broad ambit encompassing journalism, drama and contributions to other artists’ books.

 But above all he is a landscape poet with a considerable body of published and exhibited work who has long and frequent experience of performing this, including on television and radio.

-His poetry is influenced by the Romantic tradition and has been inspired by Dartmoor, Cornish seascape and his native North East of England with interesting diversions to London, Japanese gardens in England, the worlds of visual art and music – and Route 66!
+His poetry is influenced by the Romantic tradition and has been inspired by Dartmoor, seascapes and his native North East of England with interesting diversions to London, Japanese gardens in England, the worlds of visual art and music – and Route 66!

 In developing his particular heritage of language, John aims to innovate in realising his themes on the page – including with design – and in performance.
 He is fascinated by the interplay of anticipation, memory and experience.